 In humans, different salivary bacteria were found between vegans and omnivores (plant- and animal-based diet).
 We are aiming to identify saliva bacteria that is linked to the development of obesity or signs of metabolic syndrome.
 In addition, we are exploring different determinants of saliva microbiota diversity and composition (e.g. diet, antimicrobial drugs, oral health, host genetics).
 Recently, we found a significant difference in microbial diversity and composition in saliva and differently abundant bacteria between body sizes compared with normal weight.
 The findings will have several implications including technological innovations, but also involve practices in health care and dental services.

-Beyond other factors, genetic variants are a contribution to weight development and BMI.
-Common obesity is a complex trait, that is affected by multiple common genetic variants, which are likely to interact together and/or with lifestyle factors, thus modifying our susceptibility to weight gain.
+Beyond other factors, genetic variants contribute to weight development and BMI.
+Common obesity is a complex trait that is affected by multiple common genetic variants, which are likely to interact with lifestyle factors, modifying our susceptibility to weight gain.
 To date, over 100 common genetic variants have been consistently linked with BMI, but together they explain less than 3% of the variation in adult BMI.
 One of such variants is fat mass- and obesity-associated gene (FTO).
 More interestingly, the impact of genetic variants on BMI may vary during the life course.

 There are situations in which obesity results from the mutation or defect in a single gene (monogenetic obesity).
 These are rare, early-onset, extreme conditions that may present with additional clinical features including endocrine and mental disorders.

 Epigenetic alterations are suspected to contribute to the development of obesity.
 Epigenetic processes involve altering gene activity without altering the DNA sequence, resulting in phenotypic changes, such as obesity.
 DNA methylation, the most well studied epigenetic mark, is affected by various lifestyle factors.
-The epigenetic changes process occurs gradually with ageing, smoking, antibiotics, air pollution, and others.
+The epigenetic change process occurs gradually with ageing, smoking, antibiotics, air pollution, and others.

-Currently, we are interested to identify important genetic and epigenetic factors and evaluate how they are associated with weight gain and obesity in adolescents.
+Currently, we are interested to identify important genetic and epigenetic factors, and to evaluate how these factors are associated with weight gain and obesity in adolescents.